cdelavar/ticket-lifecycle/README.md

 <img src="https://imgur.com/KFBnKV2.png" height="80%" width="80%" alt="Agent Panel Open Tickets"/>
 </p>
 <p>
-Login to osTicket as a helpdesk agent to see the user created tickets.
+<b>Login to osTicket as a helpdesk agent to see the user created tickets.
 In this case, the tickets have been configured to automatically appear in the open ticket inbox of any agent in the Support Department.
 The tickets are not assigned to any agents when they are created.
-A helpdesk agent, or queue manager, will have to go through each ticket and assign them to agents and update their priorities.
+A helpdesk agent, or queue manager, will have to go through each ticket and assign them to agents and update their priorities. </b>
 </p>
 <br />